MaastrichtU-IDS/d2s-docs/website/docs/download-data.md

 title: Download data
 ---

-Define a simple Bash script to download the data:
+Define a simple Bash script to download the data in `datasets/$dataset_id/download/download.sh`

 ```bash
 # Download file from URL